AUTHOR SUNDAY – Can you imagine a time when okra was not a food to eat?

 Joyce Ray Wheeler

-Most every family in my childhood had garden big enough to grow beans for canning and corn for creamed corn as we called when those tender kernels were cut from the cob.
+Most every family in my childhood had a garden big enough to grow beans for canning and corn for creamed corn as we called when those tender kernels were cut from the cob.
 My dad had a large garden although his profession had nothing to do with gardening.okra plant

 At the time my father was gardening in rural Kentucky, okra had not been introduced as a vegetable there.
 Someone gave him enough okra plants to plant an entire long row.
 He planted them proudly and watched them produce those interesting pods.
 Then he happily picked those pretty things and carried them to Mother to cook.